 But this guy… Neil Degrasse Tyson is the host of Cosmos and had a bit part in the movie.
 He was one of the funniest and friendliest celebrities there.
 My husband is a fan of Cosmos, so I talked to Neil and asked if we could get a photo.
 He grabbed my phone and not only took a selfie of us, but showed me that you can take a selfie with the side buttons on your iPhone.
 A fact that even my teen son didn’t know!
 Then he grabs my son and says, “You’re supposed to know these things,” and takes a selfie with him.
 Neil said that being an astrophysicist, he “had to root for the alien” so he was going with Superman in the battle of Batman vs. Superman.

-Thank you to Jeep and She Buys Cars for offering this opportunity to me and my son!
+Thank you to Jeep and A Girls Guide to Cars for offering this opportunity to me and my son!
 It was a night we’ll never forget.

 I was a guest of Jeep at the Batman Vs. Superman Premiere.
 All opinions are my own.